GoSuda

 https://github.com/cilium/cilium/issues/31643

-- The same data is recorded twice in a single Hash Table for both outbound and inbound packets.
+1. The same data is recorded twice in a single Hash Table for outgoing and incoming packets.

-- Due to the LRU logic, either of these two data entries can be lost at any time.
+2. Due to LRU logic, either of these data entries can be lost at any time.

-If even one of the NAT information entries (hereinafter "entry") for an outbound or inbound packet is removed by LRU, NAT cannot be performed correctly, leading to the loss of the entire connection.
+If even one NAT entry (hereinafter referred to as entry) for an outgoing or incoming packet is lost due to LRU, NAT cannot be performed correctly, potentially leading to the loss of the entire connection.

 Solution